ManudattaG/d2d_code_challenge/README.md

 3. De-Register API (DELETE /vehicles/:id)
     * De-Register's the vehicle and the registered status is set to "False" in DynamoDB table
     * Map is updated by removing the de-registered vehicle from the plot
-    * Saves the updated map in S3 bucket for the visualization
+    * Saves the updated map in an HTML file for the visualization

 Project Structure: